VRAM-RAM/micropython-sgp30-microbit/README.md

 Here is the assembly that was made: [vittascience-link](https://fr.vittascience.com/learn/tutorial.php?id=35)

 Finally, if you wish to save the values into a .csv directly in your current folder, use the program ```csv_save.py```.

+## Notes

+This is a simple homemade driver written for educational purposes.
+It is not optimized and was built because no MicroPython driver was available.